twilson63/permaweb-cookbook/docs/src/guides/exm/intro.md

 - Copy the token that has been generated and use it with the SDK or CLI.

+## Handling API Token safely

+The token is an identifier to our account and lets us access functions associated with it.
+Hence, it is vital to ensure this token is kept secret to prevent any spams and attacks to our functions.
+The best way to do so is using environment variables.

 ## Advantages of using Serverless Functions

 - Serverless functions add a layer of modularity and can be composed as per various application requirements.